osk2/yamaha-soundbar/README.md

 * Add the configuration to your configuration.yaml.
 * Restart Home-Assistant again.

+**Breaking change from v2:** After upgrading to v3 the configured devices will be re-added to HA with a new unique identifier tied to the hardware UUID of the Linkplay modules, instead of IP address.
+This will result in having the original entity_id of the preiously configured devices _disabled_ and having added as new with entity_id _2 or similar.

+This can be easily fixed in Home Assistant, visit your entites list, click the old entity_id and delete it.
+Then click the newly generated entity_id _2 and name it back to what preiously was.
+Your automations can remain unchanged.

 [Support forum](https://community.home-assistant.io/t/linkplay-integration/33878/133)

 ### Configuration

 It is recommended to create static DHCP leases in your network router to ensure the devices always get the same IP address.
-Recent firmware versions allow setting static IP address, if you see that option, use it.
+Recent models versions allow setting static IP address, if you see that option, use it.

 To add Linkplay units to your installation, add the following to your `configuration.yaml` file: